openstack-archive/networking-ovs-dpdk/doc/source/usage.rst

     OVS_PMD_CORE_MASK value is used for other_config:pmd-cpu-mask parameter in ovsdb.
     It has default value 4.
 In case of HT enabled, it's 4 + sibling.

+**OVS_DPDK_MODE**
+    determines installation mode for ovs-dpdk, it could be 'compute', 'controller_ovs' or 'controller_ovs_dpdk' depends on which type of node devstack is used.
+It has no default value and when not set plugin works as usual. this param is adjusting also other devstack params if user not set them explicitly:
+    "controller_ovs" mode - OVS_DPDK_INSTALL set to 'False'
+                          - OVS_AGENT_TYPE set to '$Q_AGENT'
+    "compute" mode or "controller_ovs_dpdk" mode - OVS_DPDK_INSTALL set to 'True'
+                                                 - OVS_DATAPATH_TYPE se to 'netdev'
+    for all modes where q-agt service is enabled, ovsdpdk mechanism driver is added to Q_ML2_PLUGIN_MECHANISM_DRIVERS (if not set by user earlier)

+**OVS_DPDK_INSTALL**
+    when set to 'true', ovs-dpdk will be downloaded, compiled and installed.

 **OVS_LOG_DIR**
     (Filesystem path) Directory containing ovs-db and ovs-vswitchd log files.